ZeroHopeV/GameCollection/README.md

 ### Usage and config

-If you want to take a deeper look at the code itself and test stuff out, you will need the database and all the files except for documentation.
-You can expand by using a server of your preference to host locally.
+If you want to take a deeper look at the code itself and test stuff out, you will need the database and all the relevant files.
+You can expand by using a server of your preference to host locally, note that the project uses MariaDB/MySQL and PHP/PDO.

 ![gameicon](images/favicon.png)